A general nonuniqueness result for Yamabe-type problems for conformally variational Riemannian invariants: Conformally variational Riemannian invariants

 \section{Conformally variational Riemannian invariants}

 This section summarizes necessary facts and definitions involving conformally variational Riemannian invariants~\cites{MR4392224,MR3955546}.

-A \defn{natural Riemannian scalar invariant} is a universal linear combination $I$ of complete contractions of $g$, $g^{-1}$, and covariant derivatives of the Riemann curvature tensor.
-Universality means that the coefficients are rational functions of the dimension, so that $I$ may be regarded as a function which assigns to each Riemannian manifold $(M^n,g)$, $n \gg 1$, a function $I^g \in C^\infty(M)$.
+A \defn{natural Riemannian scalar invariant} on $n$-manifolds is an assignment $I$ to each Riemannian manifold $(M^n,g)$ of a function $I^g \in C^\infty(M)$ by a universal linear combination $I$ of complete contractions of $g$, $g^{-1}$, and covariant derivatives of the Riemann curvature tensor.
+Universality means that the coefficients do not depend on $(M,g)$.
 We say that $I$ is \defn{homogeneous} of \defn{weight} $-2k$ if $I^{c^2g} = c^{-2k}I^g$ for all constants $c>0$.
-Necessarily $k$ is a nonnegative integer.
-In practice, natural homogeneous scalar Riemannian invariants of weight $-2k$ are defined on all Riemannian manifolds of dimension $n \geq 2k$.
+Note that $k$ is necessarily a nonnegative integer.
 When the metric $g$ is clear from context, we write $I$ for $I^g$.